tomerfiliba-org/reedsolomon/README.rst

 encode/decode them separately; it shouldn't make a difference from an API perspective (ie, from your POV).

 To use the Cython implementation, you need to `pip install cython` and a C++ compiler (Microsoft Visual C++ 14.0 for Windows and Python 3.7).
-Then you can simply cd to the root of the folder where creedsolo.pyx is, and type `python setup.py build_ext --inplace`.
+Then you can simply cd to the root of the folder where creedsolo.pyx is, and type ``python setup.py build_ext --inplace``.
 Alternatively, you can generate just the C++ code by typing `cython -3 creedsolo.pyx`.
+When building a distributable egg or installing the module from source, the Cython module will be automatically transpiled and compiled if both Cython and a C compiler are installed.
+This behavior can be modified using the ``--nocython`` and ``--compile`` arguments for ``setup.py``.

 Authors
 -------